ZiLianC/MedDL/README.md

+# MedDL -- Implementations All In One

-# Overview
+## Overview

 This repository aims for fast cross-task, cross-model implementation framework with decoupled & flexible modules.
+It can give you a quick start.
 Templates are provided for basic pipelines such as training, testing, exporting models & results, and visualization.
 Minor accomondations are needed when using templates.
 Distributed learning and transfer learning workflows are also demonstrated in templates.
+Hope it can ultimately become the Timm in Medical DL.

 I'm also build a model zoo of my own for reliable implementations of network when joining contest, and I'm trying to be a network architect:).
 Fork this if you like and welcome to contribute models.
 Issues and PRs are welcomed.